dendibakh/perf-book/chapters/18-Appendix/Appendix-C.md

 ## Disk Space and Decoding Time {.unnumbered .unlisted}

-Even taking into account the compressed format of the traces, encoded data can consume a lot of disk space.
+Even taking into account the compressed format of the trace, encoded data can consume a lot of disk space.
 Typically, it's less than 1 byte per instruction, however taking into account the speed at which CPU executes instructions, it is still a lot.
 Depending on the workload, it's very common for the CPU to encode PT at a speed of 100 MB/s.
 Decoded traces might easily be ten times more (~1GB/s).
 This makes PT not practical for use on long-running workloads.
 But it is affordable to run it for a short time, even on a big workload.
 In this case, the user can attach to the running process just for the time when the glitch happened.
 Or they can use a circular buffer, where new traces will overwrite old ones, i.e., always having traces for the last 10 seconds or so.

 Users can limit collection even further in several ways.
 They can limit collecting traces only on user/kernel space code.
 Also, there is an address range filter, so it's possible to opt in and opt out of tracing dynamically to limit the memory bandwidth.
 This allows us to trace just a single function or even a single loop.